buepro/typo3-pizpalue/Documentation/User/Animation.rst

 data attributes to the "Additional attributes" field in the "Appearance" tab from the content element properties dialog.

-They can be further customized by help of the :ref:`constant editor <config_scrollanimation>`.
+They can be further customized by help of the :ref:`constant editor <config-scrollanimation>`.

 Currently the libraries `Twikito/onscroll-effect <https://github.com/Twikito/onscroll-effect>`__,
 `Josh.js <https://github.com/mamunhpath/josh.js>`__ and `AOS <https://github.com/michalsnik/aos>`__